mturk/svcbatch/README.md

   This option is useful to separate the service from other services running with the same account.
-  The batch file can set **PATH** to desired value and then call the actual application.
+  The batch file can set **PATH** to the desired value and then call the actual application.

 * **-o [path]**

   Set Output directory to **path**

-  This option allows to set the output directory where SvcBatch will create any runtime data files.
+  This option allows a user to set the output directory, which is where SvcBatch will create any runtime data files.

-  If set the **path** parameter will be used as location where SvcBatch.log files will be created.
+  If set, the **path** parameter will be used as the location where SvcBatch.log files will be created.
-  SvcBatch will create **path** directory if it doesn't exist.
+  SvcBatch will create a **path** directory if it doesn't exist.

-  If not set, SvcBatch will create and use **SVCBTCH_SERVICE_HOME\Logs** directory as a location for log files and any runtime data that has to be created.
+  If not set, SvcBatch will create and use the  **SVCBTCH_SERVICE_HOME\Logs** directory as a location for log files and any runtime data that has to be created.

   This directory has to be unique for each service instance.
-Otherwise service will fail if another service already opened SvacBatch.log in that location.
+Otherwise the service will fail if another service already opened SvacBatch.log in that location.